abhishekarya1/Hash-Define-myNotes/content/java/stream.md

 public U reduce(U identity, BiFunction accumulator, BinaryOperator combiner)	// 3, when dealing with different data types

 // identity is the initial value of the reduction
-// accumulator combines the current result with the current value in the stream
+// accumulator is a function that takes two parameters: a partial result of the reduction operation and the next element of the stream
+// combiner is only needed when combining partial results in parallel streams or when accumulator params is of diff types (even in serial streams)

 // examples - 1
 Stream.of(3, 5, 6);